OliversIntention/olivers-mcsm-armors-mod/README.md

  - Should we make anything harder or easier?
  - Recipe changes (Provide a recipe suggestion using: https://crafting.thedestruc7i0n.ca )
  - Better way of getting enchanted diamonds other than smelting?
- - Much more involving the mod mechcanics
+ - Much more involving the mod mechanics